-Judgment of the District & Sessions Court Acquitting Dileep in Actor Assault Case
+Judgment Acquitting Actor Dileep in the 2017 Actor Assault Case

 In State of Kerala v.
 Sunil N.S. @ Pulsar Suni and Ors [SC 118 of 2018], the Ernakulam Principal District and Sessions Court on December 12, 2025 acquitted the Malayalam actor Dileep in the much deliberated 2017 actress assault case.

-The acquittal was because the prosecution failed to prove the criminal conspiracy charges against him beyond a reasonable doubt.
-The court ruled that there was no legally sustainable evidence to establish that Dileep conspired with the perpetrators or orchestrated the sexual assault.
+The reason for the acquittal is that the prosecution failed to prove the criminal conspiracy charges against the actor Dileep beyond a reasonable doubt.
+The court pointed out that there was no legally sustainable evidence on the part of the prosecution to establish that Dileep conspired with the perpetrators or orchestrated the sexual assault.

-Essentially, the prosecution’s case was that on the night of February 17, 2017, a leading Malayalam actress was abducted and sexually assaulted inside her car for almost two hours while travelling to Kochi.
-The accused allegedly recorded videos of the assault to blackmail the survivor later.
+Essentially, the prosecution’s case was that on the night of February 17, 2017, a leading Malayalam actress was abducted and sexually assaulted inside a car for almost two hours while travelling to Kochi.
+The accused allegedly recorded videos of the assault and sexual harassment amounting to rape to blackmail or denigrate the survivor later.

 Ten accused faced trial on charges such as criminal conspiracy, kidnapping, sexual assault, gang rape, destroying evidence, and other offences under the IPC and IT Act.
 Dileep faced an additional charge linked to the destruction of evidence.